Editor’s note: This article was last updated 15 December 2022 to include newer, more popular libraries.

 Overlay

-Using these components, you can offer your users different experiences on the map.
+With these components, you can offer your users many different experiences on the map.
 Additionally, you can combine the components with the Animated API to give an animated effect for the components.
 For example, you can animate the zoom, marker views, and marker coordinates, and also render polygons and polylines on the map.

 In some development scenarios, React Native developers add chat screens to their mobile apps.
 For example, situations like integrating a chatbot or implementing an inter-user chat system require developing a chat component that includes incoming and outgoing messages with avatars, a text input for typing a message, and a send button.

-The react-native-gifted-chat library offers a pre-developed customizable chat component that you can use without having to write one from scratch.
+The React Native Gifted Chat library offers a pre-developed customizable chat component that you can use without having to write one from scratch.

 This chat component library comes with the following highlighted features: